In 2020, my wife Toni and I celebrated 30 years of marriage.

 Had I even suggested in any way that I was the spiritual head of a home, I would have been laughed out of the school.
 Or maybe arrested.

-But 25 years in, there’s no question I need to lead my wife spiritually.
+But three decades in, there’s no question I need to lead my wife spiritually.
+In no way is that authoritarian or even remotely about power.
+It’s about serving each other in love, humility, and submitting to one another.
 My leadership needs to reflect Christ’s leadership (a servant’s attitude motivated by love), but it’s still leadership.

 Most men resist taking spiritual leadership at home.
 Most male leaders resist taking authentic, Christ-motivated loving leadership at home.